 The Long Slip Fill and Rail Enhancement project will advance as a result of a grant awarded by the Federal Transit Administration (FTA), through FTA’s Emergency Relief Program for resiliency projects in response to Superstorm Sandy.

 NJ TRANSIT is conducting the Long Slip and Rail Enhancement project in accordance with FTA procedures for transit projects.
-A Supplemental Environmental Assessment (EA)/ Section 4(f) De Minimis Finding has been prepared in accordance with the National Environmental Policy Act (NEPA) and is available for review.
-For more information, click here.
+In October 2016, the FTA issued a Finding of No Significant Impact (FONSI) following its review of the Supplemental Environmental Assessment (EA) / Section 4(f) De Minimis Finding prepared by NJ TRANSIT.
+To view the FONSI, click here.

 The construction contract for Phase One was awarded in February 2020, which includes the extension of the combined sewer outfall and filling of the canal.
 The construction contract for Phase Two, expected to be awarded in 2022, will install six new tracks over the filled canal to service three ADA-accessible, high-level boarding platforms.